Dmitry Ustinov

 Dmitry Fyodorovich Ustinov (Дмитрий Фёдорович Устинов; 30 October 1908 – 20 December 1984) was a Soviet politician and a Marshal of the Soviet Union during the Cold War.
 He served as a Central Committee secretary in charge of the Soviet military–industrial complex from 1965 to 1976 and as Minister of Defence of the Soviet Union from 1976 until his death in 1984.

 Ustinov was born in the city of Samara to a Russian working-class family in 1908.
 Upon reaching adulthood, he joined the Communist Party in 1927 before pursuing a career in engineering.
 After graduating from the Institute of Military Mechanical Engineering in 1934, he became a construction engineer at the Leningrad Artillery Marine Research Institute.
 By 1937, he transferred to the "Bolshevik" Arms Factory where he ultimately rose to become the director.
 While serving as People's Commissar of Armaments during World War II, he achieved distinction within the party's ranks by successfully overseeing the evacuation of Leningrad's industries to the Ural Mountains, a feat for which he was awarded the title of Hero of Socialist Labour.
 At the war's end, he was entrusted with seizing raw materials, scientists and research left over from Germany's missile programme.

 Under Leonid Brezhnev's leadership, Ustinov joined the Central Committee Secretariat and rose to become a candidate member of the Politburo by 1965.
 Following his rise to the central party apparatus, he was given the task of administering the Soviet Union's defense industry and its armed forces.
-By 1976, he succeeded Andrei Grechko as Minister of Defense, received the rank of Marshal of the Soviet Union, and had joined the Poliburo as a full member.
+By 1976, he succeeded Andrei Grechko as Minister of Defense, received the rank of Marshal of the Soviet Union, and had joined the Politburo as a full member.

 Throughout his tenure as Defense Minister, Marshal Ustinov's hardline attitudes towards the West and unreserved backing for his country's arms buildup underlay the national security strategy of the Soviet Union.
 As Brezhnev's health deteriorated from the mid-1970s onward, he increasingly dictated Soviet policy alongside Foreign Minister Andrei Gromyko and KGB Chairman Yuri Andropov until Brezhnev's death in 1982.
 Upon Konstantin Chernenko's accession to the office of General Secretary in February 1984, Ustinov formed an unofficial triumvirate alongside Gromyko and Chernenko that led the Soviet Union until his death on 20 December 1984.